 - Offices that support student success — like the Office of Student Engagement, Office of Personal and Career Development and Office of Diversity and Inclusion — will continue to serve students through both in-person and remote capabilities.

-Dr. Matt Clifford, assistant vice president for Campus Life and dean of Residence Life and Housing, outlines what students can expect while living on campus this fall.
+Dr. Matt Clifford, assistant vice president for Campus Life and dean of Residence Life and Housing, outlines what students can expect while living on campus.

-Andrew Logan (’21), Wake Forest University student trustee, shares his perspective from working with administrators on preparations to return, student responsibility and what he is looking forward to this fall.
+Andrew Logan (’21), Wake Forest University student trustee, shares his perspective from working with administrators on preparations to return, student responsibility and what he is looking forward to this school year.